Web-Feet/coasterdocs/theme/review.md

 ## Setting Return Values

-If you wish for any blocks to return a specific value when being run by the ThemeBuilder you can use the reviewIgnore option.
+If you wish for any blocks to return a specific value when being run by the ThemeBuilder you can use the reviewReturnValue option.
 It may be used in conjunction with the ignore method above.

-`PageBuilder::block('myblock', ['reviewIgnore' => true]);`
+`PageBuilder::block('myblock', ['reviewReturnValue' => true]);`

 ## Saving Changes